textiles-lab/show-braid/README.md

 # Show Braid

 Quick javascript hack to show braids.
-Braid words are drawn with the rightmost generator corresponding to the bottom of the visualization.
+Braid words are drawn with the rightmost generator in the word at the bottom of the visualization.
+Positive generators are left-over-right and negative are right-over-left.
+(Though both of these things could be changed with a few careful edits in `Braid_redraw`.)

 To use, pass a braid in the query string as a number of strands followed by a list of generators:
 ```